franckEinstein90/second-brain/node/readme.md

-# Integrating typescript in a Node.js Project
+# New Node.js project with TypeScript
 ## Step One: Create a repo in either GitHub, BitBucket, or GitLab
 and add a readme.md